alex-seville/public.js/README.md

 ### Public.js

 This library analyzes JavaScript code and returns all the public interfaces exposed at runtime.
+Works on node and in the browser.

 See live demo at: http://alex-seville.github.io/public.js/